TomasVolker/numeriko/kyplot/Readme.md

 Kotlin plotting library backed by Python's `matplotlib`.
 A `python3` interpreter with `matplotlib` installed has to be available in the system.

-Kyplot provides a declarative DSL for plotting as shown in the example below:
+KyPlot provides a declarative DSL for plotting as shown in the example below:

 ```kotlin
 fun main() {